-In this article, I will explain the difference between the two types of carrier and help you decide whether either ring sling or wrap is the right choice for you and your child.
+In this article, I will explain the difference between these two types of carriers and help you decide whether a ring sling or a woven wrap is the right choice for you and your child.

-A ring sling and a swaddle may seem quite similar at first glance: they are both a long woven piece of cloth wrapped around the body, used to carry a child.
-But they are used quite differently.
-The biggest difference in construction is that, while a wrap is just a long piece of fabric (often more than 4 metres), a ring loop is typically much shorter (around 2 metres).
-In addition, the ring sling has two large rings sewn into one end.
+At first glance, a ring sling and a woven wrap might seem quite similar: both are long pieces of fabric used to carry a child.
+However, they are used quite differently.
+The key difference in construction is that while a woven wrap is simply a long piece of fabric (often over 4 meters long), a ring sling is typically much shorter (about 2 meters).
+Additionally, a ring sling has two large rings sewn onto one end.

-On a ring sling, the end without rings is passed through the rings, which lock it in place and create a fabric pocket that can be easily adjusted.
-The sling is then worn on one shoulder and the child is secured by tightening the fabric through the rings.
+In a ring sling, one end is threaded through the rings, securing it in place and creating a fabric pocket that can be easily adjusted.
+The sling is worn over one shoulder, and the child is secured by tightening the fabric through the rings.

-With a fixed wrap, the fabric is wrapped around both the child's and the wearer's body and secured by tying a double knot with the ends of the wrap.
+With a woven wrap, the fabric is wrapped around both the child's and the wearer's bodies and secured with a double knot using the wrap's ends.

-Both carriers are ergonomically correct for the child, so the difference in comfort between a sling and a swaddle is mainly felt by the wearer.
-The ring sling distributes the child's weight over one shoulder and your back.
-The wrap can be tied to distribute the child's weight over both shoulders, back and hips.
-Simply put - the wrap distributes the child's weight symmetrically and over a larger area.
+Both carriers are ergonomically correct for the child, so the comfort difference between a sling and a woven wrap is mainly felt by the person carrying.
+A ring sling distributes the child's weight over one shoulder and your back.
+A woven wrap can be tied to distribute the child's weight over both shoulders, back, and hip.
+In short, a woven wrap symmetrically distributes the child's weight over a larger area.

-A ring sling is a single layer of fabric around the child and the adult, while a swaddle can have several, depending on how it is tied.
+A ring sling consists of a single layer of fabric around the child and the adult, while a woven wrap can have multiple layers, depending on how it's tied.
 This provides additional support but also warmth.
-A ring sling can be a good choice if you or your child tend to get very hot and sweaty, as there is less fabric surrounding you.
-However, there are many ways to tie a swaddle that can also result in only one layer of fabric around you and your child.
+A ring sling might be a good choice if you or your child tend to get very warm and sweaty since there's less fabric enveloping you.
+However, there are many ways to tie a woven wrap that can result in only one layer of fabric around you and your child.

-Fasteners can be tied in ways so they are ready in advance, but in my opinion the ring sling is second to none when it comes to speed.
-If you need a carrier for quick ups and downs, it only takes a short moment to get the baby in the sling once you have the technique in place.
-It is even faster to get the child out, you simply lift the lower ring and the ring sling is released quickly and easily so you can put your child down.
+Woven wraps can be pre-tied for quick use, but in my opinion, the ring sling is unbeatable in terms of speed.
+If you need a carrier for quick ups and downs, it takes only a moment to get the child in the sling once you've mastered the technique.
+Taking the child out is even faster – just lift the bottom ring, and the ring sling quickly and easily loosens so you can put your child down.

-A swaddle in your basic size can be used to carry your child on the front, on the hip or on the back.
-Ring slings are mostly used to carry the child on the front, or when they get older and more curious, on the hip.
-Although it is technically possible to carry on the back using a ring sling, I find that the comfort for the wearer is limited.
-If you intend to use your carrier as a back carrier, I recommend choosing a wrap as it gives you many options to carry your child on your back in a way that allows them to see the world and which for you as the carrier is comfortable over longer periods of time.
+A woven wrap in your base size can be used to carry your child on the front, hip, or back.
+Ring slings are mostly used for front carries or, as the child grows and becomes more curious, on the hip.
+Although it's technically possible to carry on the back using a ring sling, I find that the wearer's comfort is limited.
+If you intend to use your carrier for back carries, I recommend choosing a woven wrap as it offers more options for comfortably carrying your child on your back for extended periods.

 The ring sling is short and takes up very little space in a diaper bag.
-Many people, myself included, find merino slings excellent as soft and warm scarves, and this use also ensures that I am never without a sling when my children get tired of walking or just need to get up.
-Both the ring sling and the fixed wrap are excellent as a back-up blanket, scarf or as shade from the sun.
+Many people, including myself, find merino slings excellent as soft and warm scarves.
+This use also ensures that I'm never without a sling when my children get tired of walking or just need to be held.
+Both the ring sling and the woven wrap are excellent as backup blankets, scarves, or sunshades.

-Having your hands free while holding your child is one of the biggest benefits of babywearing.
-With a ring sling, your carrying arm/shoulder will be somewhat limited, depending on how much you distribute the fabric over the shoulder.
-On the other hand, your other arm will be completely unobstructed.
-With a fixed wrap, your freedom of movement depends on how you tie the wrap.
-A standard FWCC binding gives e.g. very good freedom of movement for both arms.
+Having hands-free while holding your child is one of the biggest advantages of babywearing.
+With a ring sling, your carrying arm/shoulder is somewhat restricted, depending on how much fabric you spread over the shoulder.
+On the other hand, your other arm is completely unrestricted.
+With a woven wrap, your freedom of movement depends on how you tie the wrap.
+For example, a standard FWCC tie provides very good freedom of movement for both arms.

 Newborn (0-2 months)

-In my own personal experience, I used both ring sling and swaddle a lot when my babies were newborns.
-When babies are small and light, carrying them with the weight on one shoulder with a ring sling is not particularly difficult.
-The smaller amount of fabric in the ring sling can be an advantage if your child was born in the warmer months of the year.
-The swaddle is great to tuck into and a great rescue for late nights.
-The fast wrap also provides good symmetrical support for your body that needs to recover after giving birth.
+From my own experience, I've used both ring slings and woven wraps a lot when my babies were newborns.
+When babies are small and light, it's not particularly strenuous to carry them with the weight on one shoulder using a ring sling.
+The lesser amount of fabric in a ring sling can be advantageous if your child is born in the warmer months of the year.
+A woven wrap is excellent for swaddling and a great rescue for late nights.
+It also provides good symmetrical support for your body as it recovers after childbirth.

 Baby (2-12 months)

-When my babies were a little older, the swaddle was my best tool for getting them to sleep and for transporting them while I was taking care of older children, going out on the town, cooking, etc. The ring sling was indispensable for shorter errands such as .eg dropping off the eldest at kindergarten and other daily chores.
+As my babies grew a bit older, a woven wrap was my best tool for getting them to sleep and for transporting them while tending to older children, being out and about, cooking, etc. The ring sling was invaluable for shorter errands like dropping off the eldest at daycare and other daily tasks.

 Toddler (1 year+)

-Once my kids could walk, the sling had a renaissance – as they were "strong independent babies" they didn't often let me carry them in the swaddle for long periods of time, but the sling was extremely handy to take on trips instead of a pushchair .
-The fast wrap is still magical for calming night owls, sick children who need reassurance and for long walks where I can carry the child on my back.
+When my children could walk, the sling experienced a renaissance – as "strong independent babies," they didn't let me carry them in the wrap for long periods often, but the sling was incredibly handy to have on hand instead of a stroller.
+The woven wrap is still magical for calming night owls, sick children needing comfort, and for long walks where I can carry the child on my back.

-It takes a little practice, but it's not hard to learn how to use a sling or wrap.
-There are plenty of online resources, video guides and wonderful communities of dedicated babywearing moms and dads who are happy to help you get your carrier adjusted perfectly.
-There are even certified carrying counselors who offer 1-on-1 help in your own home.
+It takes a bit of practice, but it's not hard to learn to use a sling or a woven wrap.
+There are plenty of online resources, video guides, and wonderful communities of dedicated baby-wearing mothers and fathers who are more than happy to help you get your carrier adjusted perfectly.
+There are even certified babywearing consultants who offer one-on-one help in your own home.

-Ring sling and swaddle are both ergonomic carrying tools that are very comfortable and allow you as a parent to carry your child while also having your hands free.
-Depending on the types of situations you intend to use your carrier in, either ring sling or wrap may be right for you.
+Ring slings and woven wraps are both ergonomic baby carriers that are very comfortable and allow you, as a parent, to carry your child while keeping your hands free.
+Depending on the types of situations you intend to use your carrier in, either a ring sling or a woven wrap might be right for you.

-Ring slings and fixed winders complement each other, and it is quite common to own both a fixed winder and then supplement with a ring sling for faster "up and down".
+Ring slings and woven wraps complement each other, and it's quite common to own both a woven wrap and then supplement with a ring sling for quicker "ups and downs."

-Please note that this article is based on typical use, intended as a guide for you to choose your first carry tool.
-Some people prefer ring slings for all carrying needs and vice versa.
-There is no "wrong way" to carry your baby as long as the baby is comfortable with a free airway and it is comfortable for both of you.
+Please note that this article is based on typical use and is intended as a guide for those choosing their first baby carrier.
+Some people prefer ring slings for all carrying needs, and vice versa.
+There's no "wrong way" to carry your child, as long as the child is securely positioned with an open airway and it's comfortable for both of you.

-I hope this guide helped you decide which carrier is right for you.
-If you need further guidance, I'm happy to help. ♡
+I hope this guide helps you decide which carrier is right for you.
+If you need further guidance, I'm here to help. ♡